gfreewind/LinuxDetails/waitpid_sigchld_ignore/README.md

 This program sets SIGCHLD as ignore, and forks two child processes.
 The first child sleeps 30 seconds, and second child exits directly.

-The parent process waits the second child firstly, then waits the second.
+The parent process waits the second child firstly, then waits the first.

 # Conclustion
 When the SIGCHILD is ignored, the waitpid still return immediately without